Experiment (1789 ship): Career

 Experiment appears in Lloyd's Register for 1789 with R. Owen, master, Calvert & Co., owners, and trade London—Africa.
 A database of slave trading voyages shows Experiment making seven voyages.

 1st enslaving voyage (1789-1790): Richard Owen was her master for the first, with Diederick Woolbert replacing him at some point in the venture.
 Experiment sailed from London on 13 July 1789 for the Gold Coast.
 She started gathering captives at Cape Coast Castle on 16 September.
 She then sailed from Africa on 30 April 1790, and arrived at Jamaica in June 1790.
 She had embarked 242 captives and disembarked 240, for an unusually low loss rate of 0.8%.

 After the passage of Dolben's Act in 1788, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.

 In June 1790, the Daily Advertiser (at Kingston) carried an advertisement for 200 prime Gold Coast slaves, imported from Anomabu in the brig Experiment, to be sold on behalf of Calvert & Co. by their agents, Shaw and Inglis.

 2nd enslaving voyage (1790-1791): Captain Diederick Woolbert sailed from Jamaica in August, straight back to Africa.
 Experiment starting to gather captives on 9 November, first at Cape Coast Castle and then at Anomabu.
 She left on 8 December, and arrived back at Kingston 5 February 1791.
 She had embarked 238 captives and she landed 232, for a still low loss rate of 2.5%.
 She arrived back in England on 20 May 1791.